chronosafe/samples/Ruby on Rails/README.md

 # Ruby on Rails Code Samples

-Included is sample code from my latest project [VIN Vault](http://www.vinvault.com).
+Included is sample code from my latest project [VIN Vault](http://www.vinvault.com), which is a work in progress.
 It's written using Ruby 2.0.0 and Rails 4.0.
 It uses a variety of gems and the `RSpec` test suite for testing.

 The site is a subscription site that allows users to sign up for access to the VIN decoding API that I use for my iOS apps.
 The site uses [Stripe](http://www.stripe.com) for payment and Devise and CanCan for authentication and authorization.